MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/width-counter.md

 ```

 The first part of the program executes `MultiControlledXDriver`.
 In the second part we use the method
-`QCTraceSimulator.GetMetric` to get the number of allocated qubits as well as the number of qubits that Controlled `X`
+<xref:microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulator.getmetric> to get the number of allocated qubits as well as the number of qubits that Controlled `X`
 received as input.

 Finally, to output all the statistics collected by width counter in CSV format we can